![]() Motorcycle Investor mag ![]() Subscribe to our free email news Honda CB750-Four

 first-generation CB750-Four K0 sand-cast machines.
 He has set up a

-website dedicated to this machine, which explains
+website dedicated to this late prototype, which

-between this prototype and the four pre-production bikes
+confusion between this prototype and the four

-latter, two are known to survive, one was destroyed and
+demonstrations.
+Of the latter, two are known to survive,

-the fate of the fourth is a mystery.
+one was destroyed and the fate of the fourth is a mystery.
 Those two survivors have changed hands over time, with

 the most recent auction results being: There are numerous differences between the prototype and